ttc-troelant/calendar/README.md

 ## Future improvements
 - [ ] Select month and year by clicking on it
+- [ ] Click on date opens the event

 This template should help get you started developing with Vue 3 in Vite.